jhumphry/parse_args/README.md

                            );
 ```

-Adding positional arguments is simpler.
-The `Name` parameter is used to
+Adding positional arguments is simpler, but only makes sense for
+options that take a value (so not `Boolean_Option`, for example).
+The
-retrieve the result, and to label the positional argument when
+`Name` parameter is used to retrieve the result, and to label the
-producing the usage text.
-The `Argument_Parser` package supports the
+positional argument when producing the usage text.
+The
-use of `--` on the command line to mean that all further arguments are
+`Argument_Parser` package supports the use of `--` on the command line
+to mean that all further arguments are considered against the
-considered against the positional arguments only.
-This is useful if the
+positional arguments only.
+This is useful if the user wishes to specify
-user wishes to specify an argument that happens to start with a `-`.
+an argument that happens to start with a `-`.

 ```ada
 procedure Allow_Tail_Arguments(A : in out Argument_Parser;